 Eldar Posted May 29, 2018 Posted May 29, 2018 The two most expensive/important parts are you CPU and GPU with CPU's you basically have two choices intel or amd.
 Intel is more expensive but widely see as more reliable and there are more motherboards which are compatible.
 In all honesty i used https://www.tomshardware.co.uk/ & https://uk.pcpartpicker.com/ When i built all of my PCs, there are usually benchmarks for all parts which make it easy to compare value to performance.

-Jensen Posted May 29, 2018 Posted May 29, 2018 On 5/29/2018 at 10:04 PM, Eldar said: The two most expensive/important parts are you CPU and GPU with CPU's you basically have two choices intel or amd.
+Jensen Posted May 29, 2018 Posted May 29, 2018 35 minutes ago, Eldar said: The two most expensive/important parts are you CPU and GPU with CPU's you basically have two choices intel or amd.
 Intel is more expensive but widely see as more reliable and there are more motherboards which are compatible.
-In all honesty i used https://www.tomshardware.co.uk/ & https://uk.pcpartpicker.com/ When i built all of my PCs, there are usually benchmarks for all parts which make it easy to compare value to performance.
-Expand this
+In all honesty i used https://www.tomshardware.co.uk/ & https://uk.pcpartpicker.com/ When i built all of my PCs, there are usually benchmarks for all parts which make it easy to compare value to performance. this

 Fifth Gate Posted May 29, 2018 Posted May 29, 2018 HEY just look up youtube pc builds and theres a world of youtubers that explain how to build one etc. TRUST ME MY MANS